 Pedagogy refers to the art and science of teaching, which includes accompanying, guiding, and bringing learning concepts to real life.
 Various teaching principles allow teachers to design evaluation strategies and create memorable learning experiences for students.
 The most common strategy used by teachers to create learning experiences and design evaluation strategies is based on the Analysis, Design, Development, Implementation, and Evaluation model, also known as the ADDIE model.

-The teaching strategies for child development and pedagogy is divided into two techniques:
+The teaching strategies for child development and pedagogy are divided into two techniques:

 - Autocratic teaching techniques, where the teacher has complete control over the course and students cannot act freely.